aaronbloomfield/pdr/labs/lab11/index.md

 ### STL Helper Functions ###

 There are a number of STL functions that will help you in writing this program.
-All of these algorithms (and more!) are provided in the `<algorithms>` header file.
+All of these algorithms (and more!) are provided in the `<algorithm>` header file.
 This file is already included by traveling-skeleton.cpp.

 First, take a look at the `shuffle()` method in middleearth.cpp: